eteeselink/fakethat/README.markdown

                 wasCalled = true;

-                return 3.14;
+                // return a sufficiently good approximation of pi return 3.14;
             });

-            // invoke the Circumference property
-            double circumference = circle.Circumference;
+            // invoke the Circumference property that we're testing double circumference = circle.Circumference;

             // use fancy NUnit features to check that result value is about 4*pi.